wwwebbify/address_book/README/README.md

 You will need NodeJs installed.

-Within this directory, Run the following commands to get up and running:
+Within the directory you cloned into (../), Run the following commands to get up and running:
  * `npm install`
  * `npm run test` (optional, executes jest tests)
  * `npm run start` to start the graphQL API.